RaymondBello/Telemetry-UI/README.md

 ## How does it work?
 ### How does it sample?
-Every 500 ms takes a sample, this number comes from the data rate that the Arduino has.
+Every 500 ms a sample is taken, this number comes from the Arduino data rate.
 The loop is:
 ```
 timer = pg.QtCore.QTimer()
 timer.timeout.connect(update)